chiencse/CS_Compiler/hlang_specification.md

 A HLang program consists of:
 1. Optional global constant declarations (using `const` keyword)
 2. Function declarations (including user-defined functions)
-3. A mandatory `main` function as the entry point
+3. A mandatory `main` function as the entry point.
+The `main` function is a `void` function and must not have any parameters.

 **Note:** Variable declarations (using `let` keyword) are only allowed within function bodies and cannot be declared at the global program level.
 Only constants can be declared globally.